American Bombshell Tawny Jordan Goes Glam In A Short, Sexy Dress On Instagram

 Other fans used words and phrases like “stunning,” “gorgeous,” “LOVE THIS,” “very hot and sexy,” and “gorgeous smile,” to express their admiration for the model.

-Before sharing the latest picture, Tawny posted another picture through which she proved once again that she is the queen of style.
+Before sharing the latest picture, Tawny posted another image, where she proved once again that she is the queen of style.
 In the snap, the hottie was featured rocking a revealing purple top that she paired with a matching pencil skirt.
-According to the caption, the outfit was also from Fashion Nova.
+According to the caption, that outfit was also from Fashion Nova.

 “Tawny, you’re just awesome, fabulous, gorgeous, and perfect!” one fan wrote.